-Simply enter your limit order, wait five minutes, and if you don't get done cancel your order and increase your bid by 20 cents with a second order.
+Simply enter your limit order, wait five minutes, and if you don't get done, cancel your order and increase your bid by 20 cents with a second order.

-This is a bet that Tesla (TSLA) will not trade below \$650 by the February 19 option expiration day in 21 trading days.
-I don't believe Tesla can get that low after the New Year asset reallocation, which will be hugely in favor of stocks.
+This is a bet that Tesla (TSLA) will not trade below \$600 by the April 14 option expiration day in 21 trading days.